bobbyhplau/smart-to-do-list/README.md

 ## Screenshots

-!["Screenshot of login page"](https://github.com/bobbyhplau/smart-to-do-list/blob/master/screenshots/LoginPage.png?raw=true)
+!["Screenshot of login page"](https://github.com/bobbyhplau/smart-to-do-list/blob/master/screenshots/LoginPage.png?raw=true) Be sure to login to use any feature of to-do
 !["Screenshot of near-empty to-do list page"](https://github.com/bobbyhplau/smart-to-do-list/blob/master/screenshots/TodoPage_empty.png?raw=true)
+Try and add an item to our to-do list.
+The algorithm will automatically sort your item into the correct list.
 !["Screenshot of filled-up to-do list page"](https://github.com/bobbyhplau/smart-to-do-list/blob/master/screenshots/TodoPage_full.png?raw=true)
+After you fill up your to-do list, you can edit, delete, or move your to-do item.
+When you've finished an item on your list, you can mark it complete.
 !["Screenshot of change display name page"](https://github.com/bobbyhplau/smart-to-do-list/blob/master/screenshots/ChangeUserName.png?raw=true)
+Checkout our user settings as well.
+Here you can change your display name and your display picture.

 ## Dependencies